nais/doc/addons/kafka.md

 ## Accessing topics from an application

-Adding `.kafka.pool` to your `Application` spec will generate credentials for the specified pool, inject them as a secret into your team namespace, and automatically mount them into your pod.
+Adding `.kafka.pool` to your `Application` spec will inject Kafka credentials into your pod.

-The secret may be rotated any time.
+Credentials may be rotated at any time.
 Make sure to read _application design constraints_ below.

 ```yaml
 ---